sshane/openpilot-installer-generator/README.md

 - While `username` is required if you visit the website on your desktop, if you `wget` the site or enter just `/fork` during set up, it will install the release2 branch of stock openpilot.

 **Example:** https://smiskol.com/fork/sshane installs the Stock Additions fork.

+The main `index.php` file looks at your user-agent to decide which installer to serve.
+If `NEOSSetup` is present in your user-agent, then the Android-based installer is served.
+If `AGNOSSetup` is present, then it serves the Ubuntu-based installer for the comma three.

 ## Aliases
 Defined in the [index.php](fork/index.php) file, aliases allow for more quickly installing a fork with a long username.